 Firstly, you should report the accident to police in the area where the accident occurred.
 Reporting of an accident is now only required where someone suffers injury or death as a result of the accident, but you should report the accident in any event.
 This will provide you with some protection if the other party tries to blame you for the accident.

-You have 6 years from the date of the accident to recover any property damage caused by a road accident.
 If you are claiming for personal injury from a motor vehicle accident, then you have only 3 years in which to claim (and only nine months in circumstances where the at fault vehicle is unidentified).

 Claiming for motor vehicle repairs

 You will need to obtain a quote for the repair of your vehicle.
 You do not need to obtain more than one repair quote unless the repair costs are disputed.
 If you are claiming under your insurance for the repairs, then many car insurance companies require you provide them with at least 2 quotes for repair costs, and some have their own assessment centres and panel of Smash Repairers who you are required to use to repair your vehicle under the terms of your insurance.